ibarak2/Barak-Kaldess-04-12-2022/README.md

-# Getting Started
+# Welcome

-this weather app created as part of home task using React.js and AccuWeather APIs.
+This weather app created as part of a home task using React.js and AccuWeather APIs.

 ## Techs